-The port was the principal reason for Gaillac’s existence.
+The port Gaillac as painted here was the principal reason for Gaillac’s success until the commencement of steam railway in 1864.

-Sold, this painting was commissioned as a foyer centre piece for the Museum ‘inVINcible VIGNEron‘ at Tres Cantons, Montels, near Gaillac.
+Sold, this painting produced on time in budget, was commissioned as a foyer centre piece for the Museum ‘inVINcible VIGNEron‘ at Tres Cantons, Montels, near Gaillac and as such has proven one of the most memorable impressions taken by visitors to the museum.

 The quays of Gaillac opened the region to the world.